|

 continued, "If you have light colored hair and blue eyes -- you rule

 over everyone who doesn't."
-Every species experiences a period of
+Every species endures a period of

 eugenic war, and this particular crowd knew that song by heart.